The Night We Dropped a Clanger

-The Night We Dropped a Clanger is a 1959 black and white British comedy film directed by Darcy Conyers and starring Brian Rix, Cecil Parker, William Hartnell and Leslie Phillips.
+The Night We Dropped a Clanger (released in the US as Make Mine a Double), is a 1959 black and white British comedy film directed by Darcy Conyers and starring Brian Rix, Cecil Parker, William Hartnell and Leslie Phillips.
+It was written by John Chapman.

-The title comes from the British expression "to drop a clanger", meaning to say something inappropriate or revealing.
+The title comes from the British expression "to drop a clanger", meaning to make a big mistake.
 It links in the title to the secondary meaning of "clang", the noise of a metallic object hitting the floor.
-It was released as Make Mine a Double in the United States.

 A British secret agent is sent on a secret operation in occupied France during the Second World War but a diversionary tactic turns into a farcical tale of mistaken identity.

 Andrew Sachs made his film debut in a minor role.

 Plot

 When mysterious, unpiloted, midget aircraft start landing in southern England during the Second World War, secret agent Wing Commander Blenkinsop, VC and bar, is chosen for a top-secret mission to occupied France to investigate.
-Meanwhile, as a diversionary tactic to deceive the Germans, his exact look-alike, Aircraftsman [sic] Atwood (both parts are played by Rix), is reluctantly recruited to go to North Africa.
+Meanwhile, as a diversionary tactic to deceive the Germans, his exact look-alike, Aircraftsman [sic] Atwood, is reluctantly recruited to go to North Africa.
 However, through a farcical mixup, Blenkinsop finds himself in Africa and Atwood ends up in France.

-By far more luck than judgement, Atwood returns to England in one of the buzz bombs and, with everyone (including Blenkinsop's girlfriend) believing he is Blenkinsop, he continues the impersonation and becomes a national hero, while the real Blenkinsop desperately tries to regain his identity and his life.
+By far more luck than judgement, Atwood returns to England in one of the buzz bombs and, with everyone (including Blenkinsop's girlfriend Lulu) believing he is Blenkinsop, he becomes a national hero, while the real Blenkinsop desperately tries to regain his identity and his life.
+Atwood continues the impersonation, but when he meets Lulu's mother, his future mother-in-law, he begins to have doubts.
+Accidentally meeting Blenkinsop, they swap back to their real identities.